After arrests, Starbucks is talking about race

 — Melissa DePino (@missydepino) April 12, 2018

 In 2015, Starbucks, fulfilling then-CEO Howard Schultz’ vision of a company that transcends the typical purpose of profit-making to take on broader societal issues, attempted to launch a national conversation about racism with its “Race Together” campaign.
-After the messages written on cups attracted widespread criticism for being a ham-handed attempt to address a complex issue, the company abandoned them after only a week, claiming that that had been the plan all along.
+After the messages written on cups attracted widespread criticism as a ham-handed attempt to address a complex issue, the company abandoned them after only a week, claiming that that had been the plan all along.

 Other efforts launched around that time continue, including a push to hire some 10,000 young people who don’t have jobs and aren’t in school.
 Last year Starbucks said its “Opportunity Youth” program would aim to hire 100,000 people through 2020, and had hired more than 50,000 people as of March.